Mastra

 - 01

-JavaScript is where the next ten million agent developers will build.
+Most AI app developers already write TypeScript.
 72% of full-stack developers already use TypeScript; only 29% of web teams claim Python proficiency.[5]
 Point72 Ventures puts it bluntly: TypeScript is "becoming the language of choice for AI application development," and web developers — not ML engineers — will lead AI app implementation at scale.[6]
-Mastra is the framework built for the audience that's already there.
+Mastra is built for the audience that's already there, not the one a Python framework hopes to convert.

 - 02

-The framework wars are now about agents, not pages.
+The frontier moved from rendering pages to orchestrating agents.
 React, Next.js, and Gatsby fought over rendering and routing.
-The next round is steps, tools, memory, and RAG.
-Mastra ships those as TypeScript-native primitives —
+Agent code needs different primitives — steps, tools, memory, RAG, evals — and Mastra ships those as TypeScript-native APIs —

 agents,workflows,memory,rag,evals— not a Python port stitched into the JS world.[3]
 [11] - 03

 The founders shipped Gatsby.
 They know how to win OSS distribution.
 Sam Bhagwat (CEO, co-founder of Gatsby), Abhi Aiyer (CTO, ex-Netlify principal eng), and Shane Thomas (CPO, ex-Gatsby head of product) scaled Gatsby to 55k+ stars, 4k+ contributors, and $5M ARR before the Netlify acquisition.[2]
-[4] They're running the same OSS playbook on a category that's an order of magnitude larger than static site generators ever were.
+[4] The same OSS distribution playbook, now running on a much larger category — every web team building any AI feature, vs. the static-site subculture that bought Gatsby.

 - 04